Chandni-L5/Travel-Budget-Tool/README.md

 There are a number of limitations currently to the programme.
 In future implementations I would consider adding or amending the following:

-* The google document updates at various stages throughout the programme, this creates an issue if the terminal is refreshed or restarted as the summaries may print to the document when not necessarily required by the user.
-A fix would need to be implemented to remove any prints if the terminal is restarted.
 * The instructions and explanations within the programme are a bit unclear or clunky, I would look at refining the content to make it more user friendly and easier to navigate.

 ## Technologies used